shiroNaux/vaults/Computer science/Reverse Proxy.md

 ![[Pasted image 20231112040037.png]]

-Nhằm ngăn client gửi request trực tiến đến server
+Nhằm ngăn client gửi request trực tiến đến server.
 # Reverse proxy vs [[Load Balancing|Load balancer]]

 > A Reverse Proxy accepts a request from a client, forwards it to a server that can fulfill it, and returns the server’s response to the client.